 The school is based in three buildings, built in 1905 and 1912, with two additional classrooms which were opened in 2006.
 We have a large playing field and an activity trail, the latter paid for by fundraising following coming second in the country in the Ronseal Playground Challenge in 2013.
 The field is also home to our developing forest area which is used for Forest Schools activities.

-Our children can access a Learning Mentor, Art Therapist, Councillor and Positive Play should they need to.
-Our School Council are an important group in school.
+Our children can access pastoral support through our Learning Mentor who can offer a range of pastoral provision.
+Our School Parliament are an important group in school.
 They represent the pupil voice in many key decisions that take place throughout the year.